Scofield-Idehen/stacks.js/docs/how-to-guides/how-to-use-stacks-connect-with-angular.md

 ### Prerequisites

-We'll be using the [Angular CLI](https://cli.angular.io/) to scaffold the project, so make sure you've got the latest version installed.
+We'll be using the [Angular CLI](https://cli.angular.io/) to scaffold the project, so ensure you've installed the latest version.
 We're using version `10.2.0`.

 ```sh
 npm install --global @angular/cli